Skip to main content

 • How long does an installation take?

 Loft insulation is typically half a day.
 Cavity wall is a single day.
 Solar PV is 1–2 days.
-Air-source heat pumps take 2–3 days.
-External wall insulation is the longest job — 5–10 days depending on the property.
-We confirm the exact timing in writing before any work starts.
+Air-source heat pumps take 2–4 days depending on radiator work.
+External wall insulation is the longest job — 5–10 days depending on the property and access.
+The exact schedule is in your written plan before any work starts, and we stick to it.

 • What guarantees do I get?